Build Road Lines from GPS Points (CSV to Esri Shapefile)

 Let's add a Shapefile writer, and then select automatic… for the definition.
 Browse to a folder to save the Shapefile to, then click ok.
 In the next dialog, enter Roads for the Shapefile Name, and set the Geometry to shape_polyline.
 Click ok and connect it to the Joined Output port on the DatabaseJoiner.

-6. Clean up attributes and run translation
+6. Clean up Attributes and Run Translation

-As soon as we connect it up with the DatabseJoiner, notice that the attributes are automatically populated based on what the destination feature type is connected to.
+As soon as we connect it up with the DatabaseJoiner, notice that the attributes are automatically populated based on what the destination feature type is connected to.
 Now, we really just want to see the attribute from the MS Access file in our final output so let's clean up the destination attributes.
 Double-click on the Shapefile writer to open the Destination Feature Type Properties and in the User Attributes tab click on Manual for the attribute definition; this allows us to edit the schema.
 Remove road_id, vertex_num, x and y; these came from the CSV file.
 Run the workspace and view the output.

 Data Attribution